 Google Meet games are team games or activities for remote employees that can be played over the Google Meet platform.
 As Google Meet is free to use, anyone can join the game session using the meeting link.
 These virtual Google Meet activities enable distant teams to come together and have casual conversations with each other and build rapport.

 The Google Meet games are simple, easy to play, and don’t require much setting up.
-Turning the video on can be optional or set according to the rules of the game.
+Turning the video on can be optional or set according to the rules of the google meet games.

 Once the link is shared, ready, set..
 Meet!